 The objectives of the MRIC Technology Transfer Office (MRIC-TTO) are to provide:

 (i) technical support to local inventors, and

 (ii) assistance in the identification, protection and management of Intellectual Property (IP) that can arise from their activities.

 In this context, the MRIC has set up a collaborative agreement with SKS Law Associates to assist local inventors in accessing the following patent-related support services:

 examining characteristics of the inventions to identify novelty, inventive step, and industrial application;

 conducting a customised pre-filing patent search (including novelty search) to identify prior art;

 providing a professional/legal opinion on the patentability of inventions; and

-the preparation and drafting of patent applications.
+the preparation and drafting of patent applications and

 For more details, please see Information Sheet: